mike9251/karpathy.github.io/_posts/2019-11-11-c-plus-plus-stl.markdown

 </div>

 ### Containers
-### Sequence containers - emplemented as array of linked list.
+### Sequence containers - emplemented as array or linked list.
 1. `Vector` is a dynamically allocated contiguous array in memory.
 Can grow only in one side.
 Insert/Remove:
 O(1) - at the end.